AlissaSabre/NMeCabDemo/README.md

 ## What is NMeCab?

-NMeCab is a C# port of the analysis library a famous Japanese morphological analyzer [MeCab](https://github.com/taku910/mecab).
+NMeCab is a C# port of the analysis library of a famous Japanese morphological analyzer [MeCab](https://github.com/taku910/mecab).
 It is _not_ a wrapper around the C++ MeCab binary, but a complete rewriting in C# with its own additional features.

 ## What is this program, NMeCabDemo?